greenren/GettingAndCleaningDataCourseProject/README.md

 It has been decided to include all measurements of means (i.e., all mentions of the word 'mean'), so the averages between vectors, that are part of the 'angle' variable, are also included.

-If in your analysis these variables should be excluded, remove the following variable names from the tidy data set: "angletBodyAccMeangravity", "angletBodyAccJerkMeangravityMean", "angletBodyGyroMeangravityMean", "angletBodyGyroJerkMeangravityMean", "angleXgravityMean", "angleYgravityMean", "angleZgravityMean".
+(If in your analysis these variables should be excluded, remove the following variable names from the tidy data set: 'angletBodyAccMeangravity', 'angletBodyAccJerkMeangravityMean', 'angletBodyGyroMeangravityMean', 'angletBodyGyroJerkMeangravityMean', 'angleXgravityMean', 'angleYgravityMean', 'angleZgravityMean'.)

 ##3.
 Use descriptive activity names to name the activities in the data set
 In this step the labels for the different activities, which can be found in the 'activity_labels.txt' file,